newaetech/opentitan/doc/ug/bergen_developer_quickstart.md

 ### udev rule setup

-The Bergen Board uses a new USB device tyoe, so add the following to the `90-opentitan.rules` file in `/etc/udev/rules.d` which will also allow you access to other newae devices:
+The Bergen Board uses a new USB device type, so add the following to the `90-opentitan.rules` file in `/etc/udev/rules.d` which will also allow you access to other newae devices:

 ```
 # ChipWhisperer Bergen Board